wilsonmar/wilsonmar.github.io/_posts/2016-11-24-iot-apprentice.md

 <a name="Camera"></a>

-### PRODUCT 7 - Recordings with cameras
+### SOLUTION 7 - Recordings with cameras

-MAKE FOR SALE: Take photos periodically and relay them to a server
+Take photos periodically and relay them to a server

 0. Identify options for recording images and video with sound
 0. Consider implications for constant-on webcams